Everest Base Camp Trek Return By Helicopter

 What to Expect at Everest Base Camp Trek with Helicopter?

-The Everest Base Camp Trek return by Helicopter kicks off with a scenic flight to Lukla Airport (considered one of the most adventurous airports in the world).
+EBC trek helicopter tour starts with a scenic flight to Lukla Airport (considered one of the most adventurous airports in the world).
 It then gradually goes up to Namche Bazar, Tengboche, and Everest Base Camp.
 The trip then signs off with An Amazing sunrise view from Kalapathar.
 Kalapathar is also known as Black Stone.
 It is the starting point for the world's highest marathon spot.

-Taking a helicopter from the Tribhuvan International Airport and moving towards Kalapathar is already as exciting as you think.
+Taking a Helicopter from the Tribhuvan International Airport and moving towards Kalapathar is already as exciting as you think.
 You don't have to worry about all the packing stuff, The guide, The porter, The flight to Lukla, and everything else about the Everest Base Camp Trek from now on.
 We are here to take you to the 5545-meter elevation above sea level, named Kala Patthar.
-This trip can be completed in 11 days during this trip, ignoring all the problems that may arise during a 12-to-16-day trek.
+This trip can be completed in 11 days during this trip, ignoring all the problems that may arise during a 11-to-16-day trek.

 The Helicopter is a place to analyze the beauty of the Eastern Part of Nepal.
 You can easily spot the hidden natural beauty of Nepal from an aerial view.
 Gradually moving towards Kala Pathar, you will face cold weather and low temperatures.
-After Reaching 5510m. above sea level, you will face a little altitude sickness, but don't worry, you will be bringing medicine to make you healthy again.
+After Reaching 5510m. above sea level, you will face a little altitude sickness, but don't worry, you will bring medicine to make you healthy again.

 We will also be having a short Tea break before heading towards Lukla.
 A delicious Nepali lunch will be served in Lukla.
 It is the most critical luxurious Everest Base Camp Trek place for trekking routes around the Khumbu Region.
 Lukla is the gateway to all the mountains around Everest.